Tehachapi Resource Conservation District Stewardship Policy

 The Tehachapi Resource Conservation District (TRCD) facilitates a diversity of resource conservation projects, including soil and water conservation projects, wildlife habitat enhancement and restoration, control of exotic plant species, watershed restoration, conservation planning, and education, among others.

 The TRCD Board, meets publicly once a month to discuss local conservation issues, and makes decisions or takes actions on these issues.
-The TRCD Board also employs specialists and contractors to carry out board policies and projects, and.
-Board members themselves, frequently implement district policies and programs on a volunteer basis (Board members cannot be paid for their services to RCDs).
-As such, district Directors frequently serve as conservation educators to landowners, schools, and the public to raise awareness of conservation in the local community.
+The TRCD Board may use specialists and contractors to carry out board policies and projects.
+Board members implement district policies and frequently serve as conservation educators to landowners, schools, and the public to raise awareness of conservation in the local community.

 Directors also educate and inform state government representatives regarding resource conservation both locally and on a state-wide basis.
-The TRCD is mandated to conserve resources within the District by implementing projects on public and private lands and educating landowners and the public about resource conservation.
-Beyond this, the TRCD is given the right to form associations to coordinate resource conservation efforts on a larger level.
-The core functions of the TRCD revolve around its right to use diverse means to further resource conservation within its District.
+The TRCD works to conserve resources within the District by implementing projects on public and private lands and educating landowners and the public about resource conservation.